 Watch out for agents who may overstate their behind-the-scenes' contacts at any given bank.
 Bank employees come and go like a revolving door.
 Especially be skeptical of agents who claim they have a hotline to a government agency to fight taxation or deficiency judgments because there is no such hotline.
 Not to mention, agents, for the most part, are not lawyers.

 If your bank is a small-time oddball institution, you might have a hard time finding an agent who has experience with that bank.
-But most competent short sale agents have worked with the top 4 major banks such as:
+But most competent short sale agents have worked with the top 4 major banks:

 - Bank of America